postgis/postgis-workshops/postgis-intro/sources/en/knn.rst

 Unlike a distance search, the "nearest neighbour" search doesn't include any measurement restricting how far away candidate geometries might be, features of any distance away will be accepted, as long as they are the *nearest*.

-PostgreSQL solves the nearest neighbor problem by introducing an "order by" operator that induces the database to use an index to speed up a sorted return set.
-With an order by operator in place, a nearest neighbor query can return the "N nearest features" just by adding an ordering and limiting the result set to N entries.
+PostgreSQL solves the nearest neighbor problem by introducing an "order by distance" (``<->``) operator that induces the database to use an index to speed up a sorted return set.
+With an "order by distance" operator in place, a nearest neighbor query can return the "N nearest features" just by adding an ordering and limiting the result set to N entries.

+The "order by distance" operator works for both geometry and geography types.
+The only difference between how they work between the two types is the distance value returned.
+For geometry ``<->`` returns the same answer as `ST_Distance` which is dependent on the units of the spatial reference system in use.
+For geography the distance value returned is the sphere distance, instead of the more accurate spheroidal distance that ``ST_Distance(geography,geography)`` returns.

 Here's the 3 nearest streets to 'Broad St' subway station: